bekk/bekk-christmas/post/javascript/create-your-first-npm-package.md

 npm init
 ```

 You will now be prompted with a lot of questions.
-Usually you are good with the default values, so you can mostly just hit the `Enter ↵` button with no input, like this:
+Usually you are good with the default values, and **all the values can be changed later**, so you can mostly just hit the `Enter ↵` button with no input, like this:

 <!-- Gif -->

 ### Create something!!!

-Now to actually creating the file.
-Do your magic.
+At last, you need to add some code to your project.
+In this tutorial, we are making a package that can calculate the days until christmas - in case you need to be reminded of this:

 ### ARE WE DONE ALREADY?!

-There is one last step!
+There is one more step!
 Bare with me:

 ## Publishing your package to NPM